Storm Petrels of The Petrel Station

 Scientific name: Fregetta maoriana

-The most famous specialty pelagic seabird on The Petrel Station seabird tours has to be the tiny iconic New Zealand Storm Petrel.
+The tiny, iconic New Zealand Storm Petrel is our most famous specialty pelagic seabird on The Petrel Station seabird tours.

-The Petrel Station seabird tours are very privileged to regularly see the greatest number of these delightful seabirds out of any location in New Zealand (or the world!) and they are a real highlight for many on our birding tours.
-They’re regularly seen in big numbers (20 to 40 individuals) from Oct to May, with the peak in Jan/Feb when numbers have reached over 100 birds!
-Outside those months they are usually present in smaller numbers, with August the only month we have not yet recorded them.
+The Petrel Station seabird tours are very privileged to regularly see the greatest number of these delightful seabirds than any other location in New Zealand (or the world!) and they are a major highlight for many on our birding tours.
+They are regularly seen in good numbers from late September to May, often with 20 to 30 around the boat, and our highest count so far is a staggering 100+ birds behind the boat at once.
+Outside those months they’re usually present in smaller numbers, with August the only month we have not yet recorded them.

-Watching New Zealand Storm Petrels effortlessly bounce, patter, and flit across the ocean surface right behind the boat is an absolute treat for any birdwatcher — especially when you remember that, not that long ago, they were not even known to still exist!
+Watching New Zealand Storm Petrels effortlessly bounce, patter, and flit across the ocean surface right behind the boat is an absolute treat for any birdwatcher or wildlife enthusiast — especially knowing that, not that long ago, they were not even known to still exist!

 White-faced Storm Petrel